 - More family time

 - Jump out of bed.
-If waking up is hard to do, put your alarm clock on the other side of the to ensure you have to get out of bed to turn it off.
+If waking up is hard to do, put your alarm clock on the other side of your bed to ensure you have to get out of bed to turn it off.
 Once you’re up, make your bed immediately so going back to bed isn’t an option.